 Steal His Look: Robert Redford in All the President’s Men

-Watch for the history, stay for the style!
+Watch for the historical echoes, stay for the style!

 Lately, it seems everything old is new again.
 Y’know, like corruption at the highest levels of our government!

 The movie, dubbed, “the most devastating detective story of this century,” certainly brings up some unsettling parallels to our current political climate.
 What else is devastating?
 Robert Redford’s smokin’ style.
 (Ed. note: How’s that for a hairpin turn segue??)